MatthewThompson/BluebearEngine/README.txt

 myself.

 This engine is a work in progress, to do list(in order of priority):
+ - Fix a bug that makes checkmates not get flagged with a # after them.
  - Move string methods to a util header.
  - Other code cleaning and commenting.
  - Make the search better than just brute force.